-This week’s theme for the virtual book club for kids is pumpkins and we’ve had fun reading the featured book is five little pumpkins so it leads perfectly for some number work for toddlers and preschoolers.
-We’ve had fun with this book and rhyme before creating our own book combining number and literacy but this time, we wanted to get more hands-on and created our own pumpkin patch maths game.
+We’ve had fun reading the Five Little Pumpkins by Dan Yaccarino this week.
+And wanted to create a hands-on pumpkin activity focusing more on number recognition.
+This book is great for working on counting backwards the start of working on subtraction as well as having fun language.
+We’ve had fun with this book and rhyme before creating our own book combining number and literacy but this time, we wanted to get more hands-on and so we created our own pumpkin patch maths game.

-Materials needed for your own DIY Pumpkin Patch Maths Game
+Materials needed for your own DIY Pumpkin Patch Number Game

 Shoe box lid or something similar